mpdelp/Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Cook Book
 ## Introduction
-The script run_analysis.R performs the 5 steps described in the course project's definition.
+The script run_analysis.R performs the steps described to deliver the project requirements.
 In particular:

 1) All files having the same number of columns and referring to the same entities are merged using the rbind() function.